 child-src

-The child-src directive defines the valid sources for web workers and nested browsing contexts loaded using elements such as <frame> and <iframe>.
-For workers, non-compliant requests are treated as fatal network errors by the user agent.
+Thechild-src directive defines the valid sources for web workers and nested browsing contexts loaded using elements such as <frame> and <iframe>.
+It's a crucial CSP directive that helps prevent malicious code execution through workers and frames.

 Recommended Values